 Are you done suffering from seasonal allergies?
 Simply fill out the form below and we'll reach out to you to schedule an allergy testing appointment.

 Houston Allergy Season

-The allergy season starts with tree pollen in January and extends in Houston to September because of our local areas short winter season.
-The common tree pollen producers in Houston include Cedar, Box Elder, Elm, Pine, Oak, Ash, Hackberry, Pecan, and Cedar Elm.
+The allergy season starts with tree pollen in January.
+Because of Houston's short winter season, it extends into September .
+The common tree pollen producers in Houston include: Cedar, Box Elder, Elm, Pine, Oak, Ash, Hackberry, Pecan, and Cedar Elm.

-The final allergy season of the year is ragweed which starts in mid-August and extends until the cool weather sets in.
+Ragweed is the final allergy season of the year.
+It starts in mid-August and extends until the cool weather sets in.